 Section 3.
 Written Oath.

-All present and future Trustees and Officers shall sign a written oath agreeing to abide by this Article X, agreeing to hold in strictest confidence information which is of confidential or sensitive nature and obtained as a Trustee or Officer with respect to the operation of the Corporation and its affairs and containing any other provisions necessary to implement the purposes and intentions hereof as periodically determined by the Board.
+All present and future Trustees, Officers, and Administrators shall sign a written oath agreeing to abide by Article X, agreeing to hold in strictest confidence information which is of confidential or sensitive nature and obtained as a Trustee, Officer, or Administrator with respect to the operation of the Corporation and its affairs and containing any other provisions necessary to implement the purposes and intentions hereof as periodically determined by the Board.

 Section 4.
 Miscellaneous.